• Free Tours

 Museu Marès - Barcelona Free Museums

-Part of the toys’ collection displayed at Marès Museum
+Part of the collection of toys displayed at Marès Museum

 FREE TIMES: Every Sunday after 3 pm & the first Sunday of the month.